mgbukov/RL_quantum/README.md

 # Toy RL agents for qubit state preparation

-This repository contains some jupyter notebooks that train an RL (policy gradient) agent to prepare quantum states using JAX, and visualize the learned solution on the Bloch sphere.
+This repository contains some jupyter notebooks that train an RL (policy gradient) agent to prepare quantum states using JAX, and visualize the learned solution on the Bloch sphere using a QuTip function.

 Required packages:
 * [jax](https://jax.readthedocs.io/en/latest/)